 With the new ball, they regarded themselves as a real team, and established themselves as a football club, playing under the name of Belmont Swifts Football Club.
 This formed the heart of what would later become Buckley Victoria Football Club, the first organised team in the town.
-The team had their own pitch at Mill Lane, and soon played home and away matches against teams such as Mold Athletic, Wrexham Victoria and Rhyl Athletic.
+The team had their own pitch at Mill Lane, and soon played home and away matches against teams such as Mold Athletic, Wrexham Victoria, and Rhyl Athletic.

-Buckley Victoria were superseded by the Buckley Engineers, who carried on the ‘Vics’ winning ways.
-The amateurs’ most famous team consisted of ten colliers, and a plumber.
+Buckley Victoria was superseded by the Buckley Engineers, who carried on the ‘Vics’ winning ways.
+The amateurs’ most famous team consisted of ten colliers and a plumber.
 They picked up a huge amount of silverware in their playing days, including the Welsh Amateur Cup which they won on 3 occasions.
 In 1887 Buckley Town football club was formed, and it wasn’t long before they had a taste of success.
 They went on to win the Wirral & District League in 1898 and picked up the Pike Challenge Cup in the same year.
-Buckley Town continued to play right up to the 1920’s, and in 1925 joined the Welsh League, North Division.
+Buckley Town continued to play right up to the 1920s, and in 1925 joined the Welsh League, North Division.
 In 1937 they went on to win the North Wales amateur cup.

 During the 1930’s it seemed that Buckley Town Football Club and other organised football teams in Buckley fell apart and no longer continued to be successful in competitions.
 Then, in 1937 Buckley Town A.F.C won the North Wales Amateur Cup.
 In 1949 Buckley Wanderers and Buckley Rovers were the only two teams playing competitive football in Buckley.
 Buckley Rovers struggled in the lower division of the Welsh Leagues, while Buckley Wanderers joined the Welsh National League Division One.
 In their first season, Buckley Wanderers finished runners-up behind Chirk AAA, and again in the 1953-54 season finished runners-up to Overton St Mary’s.
-Then in the 1955-56 season Buckley Wanderers scored over one hundred goals to clinch the League title.
+Then in the 1955-56 season, Buckley Wanderers scored over one hundred goals to clinch the League title.

 Having placed as runners up in the Welsh National Premier Division during the 1992-93 season the club was elected to the Cymru Alliance League and the second tier of football in Wales.
 The club went from strength to strength, moved to a new facility at Globe Way, a ground that has progressively been improved ever since.